longears/python-tent-client/README.md

 It should be possible to register a notification url using this code, but since it's not necessarily running a webserver it won't be able to be notified of incoming posts.
 Instead, you'll have to poll for new updates.

 What needs attention:
-* Some API methods which require authentication have not been written yet
+* Some API methods have not been written yet.
+Most of them should be quick to write by starting with copies of the methods that are already done.
 * Write tests
 * Error handling.
 Should add a few exception types and also pay closer attention to errors from the `requests` module.
+* Documentation
 * Find elegant ways to deal with the JSON we get back from the Tent server.
 Maybe add some classes representing posts, profiles, etc.
-* Documentation

 Dependencies
 ------------